Xiaoyan-Li/Xiaoyan-Li.github.io/_pages/research.md

   Categorical views of compositional modeling (example diagrams).
 </p>

-### 2. Open-source software infrastructure
+b.
+Open-source software infrastructure

 To translate these mathematical insights into practice, my group builds **open-source software ecosystems** that implement category-theoretic semantics for dynamic modeling.
 These tools are meant to make model construction **reusable**, **auditable**, and **collaborative** across disciplines.

-## 🔬 Application-Driven Line: Bayesian and Dynamic Modeling for Data-Informed Decision Support
+**2. 🔬 Application-Driven Line: Bayesian ML and Dynamic Modeling for Decision Support**

 The application line focuses on integrating **Bayesian machine learning**, **large-scale data**, and **dynamic modeling methodologies** to support decision-making in **public health and epidemiology**.

-### 1. Bayesian ML for data-informed decision making
+a.
+Bayesian ML for data-informed decision making

 We develop **Bayesian dynamic models** that combine observational data with mechanistic structure.
 This enables probabilistic inference, uncertainty quantification, and real-time updating — all of which are essential in data-limited or rapidly evolving public-health contexts.

-### 2. Dynamic modeling of real-world systems
+b.
+Dynamic modeling of real-world systems

 I apply and extend multiple modeling paradigms — SD for population-level compartments, ABM for individual behavior and interaction, and DES for event-driven processes — and, when needed, combine them into **hybrid models**.
 These models help simulate complex epidemics, compare interventions, and support evidence-based policy.